-Intern: A registered, pre-licensed professional who is registered with the appropriate licensing board and working in a clinical setting under supervision.
-An intern should use the taxonomy code most appropriate for the practitioner and should bill using the HL modifier after the service code to indicate that the services were provided by a registered, pre-licensed mental health professional working in a clinical setting under supervision.
+Registrant: A registered, pre-licensed mental health professional who is registered with the appropriate licensing board and working in a clinical setting under supervision.
+A registrant should use the taxonomy code most appropriate for the practitioner and should bill using the HL modifier after the service code to indicate that the services were provided by a registered, pre-licensed mental health professional working in a clinical setting under supervision.